seock04/Uncertainty-Handler/Talk matters/FeaturedTopic_AntitrustLaw.md

 * [Buying "Washington Post"](https://www.bbc.com/news/av/business-23582797)
 * Now Move to the AWS, the biggest cloud Service provider

+### Questions
+* After you heard about the Amazon's case, Do you think it's fair to give power to regulate the market in there site?
+* How do you feel about the Customer obsession?

 ### Facebook
 * [Mark Zuckerberg](https://en.wikipedia.org/wiki/Mark_Zuckerberg)